getnot/quadrant/README.md

 **This repo will contains source code for google extension with below feature after completion**
 - Replace new tab page with a high-resolution image and clock - done
 - A button to swicth between image and priority quadrant screen - done
-- Priority Quadrant screen to manage your daily task
+- Priority Quadrant screen to manage your daily task - add/remove added

 ---------------------------------------------------------------------------------------------------------------
 **current working functionality : Replace new tab page with a high-resolution image and clock. **